A screenshot of the TV video of Nancy Pelosi going to Tiananmen Square to support the Chinese democracy movement

 The bas-relief of "The Speaker Calls Up Loudly" is exhibited in the U.S. Congress Hall

-Fortunately, this historical scene was filmed and made public.
-Mr. Chen Weiming used his unique artistic language to express his gratitude to Pelosi and other Western democrats who took the risk to speak up for the human rights of the Chinese people.
+Fortunately, this historic scene was filmed and publicized.
+Mr. Chen Weiming used his unique artistic language to express his gratitude to Pelosi and other Western democrats who took the risk to speak out for the human rights of the Chinese people.